STATE DEPARTMENT OF EDUCATION

 Nancy S. Grasmick State Education Building, 200 West Baltimore St., Baltimore, MD 21201

-The Division of Assessment, Accountability, and Performance Reporting evolved from the Division of Curriculum, Assessment, and Accountability.
+The Division of Assessment and Accountability evolved from the Division of Curriculum, Assessment, and Accountability.
 That division had been created from the merger in July 2013 of two older agencies: the Division of Instruction, and the Division of Accountability, Assessment, and Data Systems.
 By June 2018, the Division of Curriculum, Assessment, and Accountability was renamed the Division of Assessment, Accountability, and Information Technology.
-It received its current name later.
+It was later renamed the Division of Assessment, Accountability, and Performance Reporting.
+By May 2026, it had received its current name.

-The Division of Assessment, Accountability, and Performance Reporting develops, administers, scores, reports, and monitors student assessment tests.
+Duties of the Division include developing, administering, scoring, reporting, and monitoring student assessment tests.
 In addition, it conducts evaluation and statistical services, and research for the Department.
 Annually, the Division produces the Maryland School Performance Report.
 Further, the Division is responsible for developing the longitudinal data system needed for the State's Race-to-the-Top initiative.

 [photo, Folger McKinsey Elementary School, 175 Arundel Beach Road, Severna Park, Maryland] Maryland School Assessment.
 In March 2003, the first Maryland School Assessment tests were given to students in grades 3, 5, and 8 for reading and mathematics, and to students in grade 10 for reading.
 Since 2008, students have been tested for science achievement.
 These tests meet the requirements of the federal No Child Left Behind Act and replaced the Maryland School Performance Assessment Program, which functioned from 1989 to 2002.